It's probably the most famous dilemma after Chicken or the egg, should I install this dependency in dependencies or in devDependencies?

 (https://yarnpkg.com/en/docs/dependency-types#toc-dependencies)

-is suggesting to install modules like babel
+, in the example, is suggesting that modules like babel

 .
 So what to do?

-and the new born create-next-app
+and the newborn create-next-app

 "dependencies": {